muchendu221/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Print alphabet in lower case
+Print alphabets in lowercase then upper case